pellared/opentelemetry-go/log/DESIGN.md

 instead of doing it in the API.
 This would allow having different optimisation strategies.

-During the analysis[^4], it occured that the main problem of this proposal is that the variadic slice passed to an interface method is always heap allocated.
+During the analysis[^4], it occurred that the main problem of this proposal is that the variadic slice passed to an interface method is always heap allocated.

 Moreover, the logger returned by `WithAttribute` was allocated on the heap.